-- A.7.1 Select awnings that are consistent with the architectural style of your building. - A.7.2 Select window shutters that are consistent with the architectural style of your building.
-Plastic shutters and door shutters are not historically accurate and are not allowed. - A.7.3 Attach mailboxes to the front of the structure. - A.7.4 Install engineering systems and their associated elements such as, but not limited to, air conditioning and heating units, package units, flues, conduits, cables, electrical boxes, ventilators, and louvers, on the side or rear façade of the structure. - A.7.5 Install utility meters on the side or rear façade of the house, or underground in a subterranean vault. - A.7.6 Install systems requiring exterior components, such as solar panels or devices, where they will have minimal impact, preferably at the rear of your building or yard or on an outbuilding.
+- A.7.1 Select awnings that are consistent with the architectural style of your home. - A.7.2 Select window shutters that are consistent with the architectural style of your home.
+Plastic shutters and door shutters are not historically accurate and are not allowed. - A.7.3 Attach mailboxes to the front of the porch or house. - A.7.4 Install engineering systems and their associated elements such as, but not limited to, air conditioning and heating units, package units, flues, conduits, cables, electrical boxes, ventilators, and louvers, on the side or rear façade of the structure. - A.7.5 Install utility meters on the side or rear façade of the house, or underground in a subterranean vault. - A.7.6 Install systems requiring exterior components, such as solar panels, on the side or rear of your house or in the back yard.
+Installation of satellite dishes does not require COA review.
+Install systems requiring exterior components, such as solar panels or devices, where they will have minimal impact, preferably at the rear of your house or yard or on an outbuilding.
 Install exterior components on a historic building in a manner that does not damage the historic roofing material or negatively impact the building's historic character and is reversible.
 These considerations will be made on a case-by-case basis. - A.7.7 Installation of radio or television antennas, including satellite dishes and similar devices, not visible from abutting streets, as determined by staff, is exempt from HP Permit review.